snappy-cobra/WiiDevEnv/HOW_TO.md

 - `app/gamelib/src/game_state/components` : this is is where you add **components**.
 - `app/gamelib/src/game_state/systems` : this is where you add new **systems** that work on different components.
 Be sure to define a system name in `system_name.rs`
 - `app/gamelib/src/game_states` : this is where you add new **game states** that define a given world with **entities**.
+- `app/gamelib/servers/mod.rs` : this contains the `ServerProvider`, which you'll be able to get from the `GameState` passed to your system function.
+From here you'll be able to access several **servers** for information and global actions like playing sound.

 ### Components and Entities